kyle-silver/lear/readme.md

-# Lear: A Shakespearian Command Line Tool
+# Lear: A Shakespearean Command Line Tool

 Lear is a command line &ldquo;tool&rdquo; that you can use to amuse yourself and your friends.
 Whenever you mistype `clear` into the terminal, `lear` will dutifully print out a passage from everyone&rsquo;s favorite tragedy about a mad king.